 Not everyone wants the same thing.
 You need a solution that works for various types of customers.
 And that means you need to make the effort to get into their minds.

 You need to make the effort to map and understand your customer journey thoroughly.
 The idea is to make the journey easier, effortless, and convenient.

 Don’t go around adding digital components that won’t benefit the customer or smoothen the journey.
 Your intentions may be good, but you may end up complicating the customer journey and scaring your customers off.

 Instead, look for points at which your patrons are facing trouble.
 Points at which they are absolutely frustrated.
-Can you fill these gaps with a digital solution?
+Can you fill these gaps with digital transformation?